tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 - **Strategy:** Luxury buy-and-hold
   - **Why:** Aspen is a luxury market with high-end homes that attract affluent buyers and renters.
 A buy-and-hold strategy here offers long-term appreciation, particularly as demand for premium homes continues to rise.
 Investors can rent properties to high-income tenants seeking proximity to top schools and amenities.

-# Springbank Hill, west

-- Similar to Aspen, Springbank Hill is a luxury community offering large estate homes.
-This neighborhood appeals to affluent buyers, especially those looking for proximity to nature with access to the West LRT line.

-- The west side is known for its proximity to quality schools, parks, and amenities like Westside Rec Centre

-- **Strategy:** Luxury rental or long-term hold
-  - **Why:** Similar to Aspen, Springbank Hill is ideal for luxury rentals targeting high-income families and professionals.
-Investors can generate steady cash flow from high rents while holding properties for long-term appreciation.

 # Glenbrook, west

 - Glenbrook offers a mix of older bungalows, newer infills, and townhouses.
 Close to Mount Royal University, Glenbrook is attractive to investors seeking rental properties due to its affordability and demand from students and young professionals.